Winston-Lin/dziganto.github.io/_posts/2018-1-30-Understanding-Object-Oriented-Programming-Through-Machine-Learning.md

 First comes the docstring which tells us what the method does and what the expected inputs are for *X* and *y*.

 Next up is a check on the dimensions of the incoming *X* array.
 NumPy complains if you perform certain calculations on a 1D array.
-If a 1D array is passed, it is reshaped so as to fake a 2D array.
+If a 1D array is passed, the supplied code reshapes it so as to fake a 2D array.
 > Technical note: this does not change the output in any way.
 It simply anticipates and solves a problem for the user.

 The next block of code checks if `fit_intercept=True`.
 If so, then a vector of ones is added to the *X* array.
 > I'll assume you've read my post on linear regression to understand why we need to do this.

-The next block simply calculates the model parameters using linear algebra.
+The next block of code simply calculates the model parameters using linear algebra.
 The parameters are stored in a class variable called *coef*.
+> Yes, *coef* is technically a variable, not an attribute.
+A variable-like object attached to a class via *self* is called an attribute whereas a variable contained within a class is simply a variable.

 The final block of code parses *coef* appropriately.
 If `fit_intercept=True`, then the intercept value is copied to `self.intercept_`.
 Otherwise, `self.intercept_` is set to 0.
 The remaining parameters are stored in `self.coef_`.